billthefarmer/blog/blog/content/post/smart-meters.md

 bit.
 This was implemented by a ferrite rod aerial connected to a simple transistor amplifier connected to an input pin on the processor, an [Intel 8051][2] variant with an [EPROM][6].
-Sychronisation to radio teleswitch messages was achieved by a successful 13 bit CRC and start bit check.
+Synchronisation to radio teleswitch messages was achieved by a successful 13 bit CRC and start bit check.

 ![Crystal][11]